oneinfra/oneinfra/README.md

 ### Teeing

-By running `tee cluster.conf` we are saving all our hypervisor, cluster and node versioned resources into a file `cluster.conf`, so we can inspect it for further reference, since we are relying on the CLI on this example.
+By running `tee cluster.conf` we are saving all our hypervisor, cluster and component versioned resources into a file `cluster.conf`, so we can inspect it for further reference, since we are relying on the CLI on this example.

 ### KubeConfig generation